 However, if you turn OFF the toggle for Ask before accessing, the location access pop-up will not be displayed and blocked for all the sites.

-Here are the steps to allow or block the location service for websites on Edge for Android:
+Here are the steps to allow or block the location service for websites:

 - Launch the Edge Browser on the smartphone.